Hong Kong leader says China patriots now firmly in charge – KION546

 Hong Kong leader says China patriots now firmly in charge

-HONG KONG (AP) — Hong Kong leader Carrie Lam says Chinese patriots are now firmly in charge of the city following the election of its new leader, who ran unopposed in a process controlled by Beijing from start to finish.
-Lam’s comments Monday came a day after a carefully vetted election committee voted overwhelmingly to approve John Lee, a hard-line security chief who oversaw a crackdown on Hong Kong’s pro-democracy movement.
-The crackdown led to the imposition by Beijing of a sweeping National Security Law and the reorganization of the regional legislature.
+HONG KONG (AP) — Hong Kong leader Carrie Lam says Chinese patriots are now firmly in charge of the city following the election of its new leader, who ran unopposed in a process controlled by Beijing.
+Lam’s comments came a day after a carefully vetted election committee voted overwhelmingly to approve John Lee, a hard-line security chief who oversaw a crackdown on Hong Kong’s pro-democracy movement.
+The crackdown led to the imposition by Beijing of a sweeping National Security Law and the reorganization of the city’s legislature.
 Political opponents were subsequently jailed, dissenting voices silenced and the organized opposition quashed.
-Appearing with Lee, Lam said such changes were necessary to restore order and stability in the Asian financial hub.
+Appearing with Lee, Lam said the changes were necessary to restore order and stability in the Asian financial hub.